Home visit: family fun in a relaxed, natural home

 The family living room works for all.
-For sisters Lula and Anouk, their favourite spot is at the desk.
-A place to be creative whenever the mood strikes, without being far from mum and dad.
+For sisters Lula and Anouk, their favorite spot is at the desk.
+A place to be creative whenever the mood strikes, without being far from Mom and Dad.
 “It’s important that they feel free to use these things anytime they wish,” says Chloé.
 “We keep storage baskets nearby so it’s easy to tidy up when they go to bed.”

 Design for a slower pace

 Chloé designed a laid-back dining area that comes into its own on weekends: “It’s not always easy to find the time to share a relaxed meal during the week so on the weekend, I like to eat breakfast with the girls and take things slow – we don’t have to rush for school.”
 Chloé focused on details like warm, inviting materials, comfortable seating and books nearby to make them want to sit for longer.

 Color makes me happy and inspires me.
 Color is in the way I dress, the way I decorate, where I travel to… It’s who I am.
 But in the bedroom, I like having neutrals.

 Decorate for calm in the bedroom